Richard Staniforth – Professional Dry Stone Waller – full time

 ‘the stairs look incredible!
 I was honestly blown away when I came home last night.
 They already look as if they’ve always been there :-)’ (Private client Delyth – 2020)

 - Professional Member Dry Stone Walling Association (DSWA)

 - LANTRA – DSWA Intermediate Certificate held

-- Works solo and team player on larger contracts
+- Works solo – can be team player on larger contracts

 - Public liability insured